Burke-Lauenroth-Lab/workflow_guidelines/README.md

 Keep in mind that googletest is written in and for C++, while our code is in C. Be aware of some quirks including:
   - We need a separate compiler for these unit tests.
+  - We cannot use several aspects of the googletest framework.
+  - In SOILWAT2 specifically:
     - We cannot currently include SW_Output.c but instead have SW_Output_mock.c for the unit tests.
     - We need to pay attention to the global states and reset them with a call to     `Reset_SOILWAT2_after_UnitTest();`.
-  - We cannot use several aspects of the googletest framework.

 Each and every function should have a test.
 Our goal is 100% code coverage.
 As you write tests, check that they are working by running `make test_clean test test_run` in the terminal.